mjeanmar/mdi-basic-training/_docs/mdi-apps/00_index.md

 integrated set of tabs and widgets toward some purpose in interactive data analysis.

-Page filling does not _replace_ the framework, it _adds to it_.
+Page filling with an app does not _replace_ the framework, it _adds to it_.
-As a result, when you write an MDI app you will pay very little attention to the typical app-level UI and server functions - the framework does that for you.
+As a result, when you write an MDI app you will not care about the typical app-level UI and server functions - the framework does that for you.
 You will spend your effort writing code for the specific tools you wish to add to your pages, mostly by